 In 2005 Armenian letters and alphabet celebrated 1600th birthday.
 That is why this park was build, as a memorial to the men, who created all 39 letters of Armenian alphabet.

 There are not many foreign visitors there, but mostly locals.
 It looked like kids love the place and use it as their climbing area.

-During traveling around Armenia and visiting its tourist attractions, we realized how big potential in tourism Armenia still has.
-Most of the best tourist attractions in Armenia are hardly visited by foreign travelers, what definitely shows that Armenia has not been put on most popular travel bucket lists yet… And that is exactly why it is still so amazing and priceless to travel around it.
+Visiting the best tourist attractions in Armenia, we realized how big potential in tourism Armenia has.
+Most of the tourist attractions in Armenia are hardly visited by foreign travelers, what definitely shows that Armenia has not been put on most popular travel bucket lists yet… And that is exactly why it is still so amazing and priceless to travel around it.